October 1962 – March 1963

 Both Pearson and Griswold reject Fleming’s implied later birth year of 1924, blaming a lot the inconsistencies created by the updated date on “mistakes” made by the characters as they speak, or someone deliberately obfuscating Bond’s true age for secrecy purposes, or mistakes by Fleming-as-narrator.

-So 1920 or 21 is the choice that covers the most narrative territory, keeping Bond in his 30s and early 40s, and in his physical and mental prime, through the majority of his noteworthy Fleming adventures, while also (barely) maintaing enough space in the timeline to give him something of a pre-war career as a novice intelligence operative as stated in several of the books (even Fleming eventually had to acknowledge that Bond started pretty damn young.)
+So 1920 or 21 is the choice that covers the most narrative territory, keeping Bond in his 30s and early 40s, and in his physical and mental prime, through the majority of his noteworthy Fleming adventures, while also (barely) maintaining enough space in the timeline to give him something of a pre-war career as a novice intelligence operative as stated in several of the books (even Fleming eventually had to acknowledge that Bond started pretty damn young.)

 And what of the fact that Bond is clearly described as eight years shy of 45 in the 1953/54 Moonraker?
 Well, according to “Bond” himself, speaking to John Pearson in his “authorized biography,” Moonraker was the one Fleming novel not based on one of his actual missions, but was a work of complete fiction.
 But for my purposes, Moonraker is just too rich in detail to dismiss, so I’ve still included it in the official timeline.
 The age discrepancy will have to be one of those shrug-it-off mistakes.
 He would be twelve years shy of retirement.
 The best we can do say it’s the mother of all Fleming typos.

 I found Griswold’s reasoning in the birth-year area a little strained, so I had already chosen Pearson’s date.
-During the course of my recent research, I discovered that when Charlie Higson began wiriting the Young Bond series, Ian Fleming Publications officially approved 1920 as the year of Bond’s birth.
+During the course of my recent research, I discovered that when Charlie Higson began writing the Young Bond series, Ian Fleming Publications officially approved 1920 as the year of Bond’s birth.
 True to form, the year is never actually mentioned in Higson’s novels, but this ends the debate as far as I’m concerned.
-Like Higson and IFP, I have dropped the specific date of November 11, and left it at an ambiguous “1920” only.
+Like Higson and IFP, I have dropped the specific date of November 11, and left it at an ambiguous “late 1920” only.